hasundue/ddu-filter-zf/README.md

 - Type: `boolean`
 - Default: `false`

 If `true`, the filter will perform strict path matching.
-This means that the filter will not match a path if the input does not match the path exactly.

-Please refer to the
+Please refer to the [original documentation](https://github.com/natecraddock/zf#strict-path-matching) for details.
-[original documentation](https://github.com/natecraddock/zf#strict-path-matching)
-for details.